Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 Sales Activity Data

-This section of ShopKeep Pocket provides a bird’s eye view of your sales data for a given store location and date range.
+This section of ShopKeep Pocket provides a bird’s eye view of your sales data and analytics for a given store location and date range.
 You can easily switch the date range, compare two date ranges against one another, and easily switch between stores if you run a multi-location business.

 On this screen you can view metrics like: